humberto-ortiz/megaprobe-lab/content/kevinlega.md

 # Weekly Update:

 ## Fall 2017:

+### Week 9-14(15/January-20/February):
+   - Fixed the code so that the memory usage isn't increasing exponentially.
+   - Both dbg.py and Parser.py don't use GFAPY anymore.
+   - The parser eliminates links below coverage and segments with no links.
+   - Tested the parser and with a 2.1 gb output file from dbg.py used 1.79 gb of RAM.
+   - Have been working on the technical report.

 ### Week 8(7-14/January):
    - Added differential expresion to the dbg.py on file named dbgDif.py.